The new Shin Marunouchi Building just opposite the Marunouchi exit of Tokyo Station is one of the most impressive of Tokyo's skyscrapers.

 The new building replaces the original 1952 Shin-Marubiru and hopes to pull in enough visitors to help revitalize the Marunouchi business area, whose workers traditionally ate and drank in other places, such as Ginza, after work.
 Most of the bars and restaurants will close at 11pm, though some are planning a 4am finish.

-The place was packed when I visited during Golden Week, with lots of people making the trip from Tokyo's suburbs to take in the city's latest craze.
+The place was packed when I visited during Golden Week, with lots of people making the trip from Tokyo's suburbs to take in this the city's latest big thing.
 Mitsubishi Estate, the property's developers, hope to attract 20 million visitors in the first year.

 Don't miss the wooden deck-style terrace for good views of the surrounding area and Tokyo Station.

 Access: Underground access from Tokyo Station's Marunouchi Exit.